Modulation groups

-where $\mathrm{BT}_{X}:\mathcal{S}(X(\A_F)) \to \CC$ is a linear functional that is reasonably explicit and related to the geometry of $X$.
-We refer to the linear functionals $\mathrm{BT}_{X}$ as \textbf{boundary terms}.
+where $\mathrm{BT}_{X}:\mathcal{S}(X(\A_F)) \to \CC$ is a linear functional that is reasonably explicit and related to the geometry of $X.$ We refer to the linear functionals $\mathrm{BT}_{X}$ as \textbf{boundary terms}.
 These linear functionals remain mysterious at the moment, and it is an important problem to describe them geometrically.
 We refer loosely to an identity of the form \eqref{full:PSC} with an explicit, geometric description of the boundary terms $\mathrm{BT}_{X}(f)$ as a \textbf{full Poisson summation formula}.
-The full Poisson summation conjecture is known for horospherical varieties as in \S \ref{sec:HS} when $G$ is a classical group or $G_2$ \cite{BK:normalized,Choie:Getz,Hsu:Asymp}.
+The full Poisson summation formula is known for horospherical varieties as in \S \ref{sec:HS} when $G$ is a classical group or $G_2$ \cite{BK:normalized,Choie:Getz,Hsu:Asymp}.
 Apart from the case of matrices, the only case where we have a full Poisson summation formula with a completely geometric description of the boundary terms is the case of the cone considered in \S \ref{sec:Mod:cones}.
 We discuss this in \S \ref{ssec:BT:cones} below.

-Let us explain the relationship between global boundary terms and the boundary of the Schwartz space, as explained to one of us (Getz) by Kazhdan.
-Let $v$ be a place of $F.$ Assuming Conjecture \ref{conj:PSC}, for any fixed $f^{v} \in \mathcal{S}(X(\A_F^v))$ one has a well-defined functional
+Let us explain the relationship between global boundary terms and the boundary of the Schwartz space, as explained to Getz by Kazhdan.
+Let $v$ be a place of $F.$ Assuming Ansatz \ref{ans:PSC}, for any fixed $f^{v} \in \mathcal{S}(X(\A_F^v))$ one has a well-defined functional